Yugz29/holbertonschool-hbnb/README.md

 ---

+## Part 2: Backend API and Testing  ✅

+The second phase delivers a fully functional backend API with comprehensive validation and unit testing.
+Key features include:

+* RESTful API endpoints for all entities supporting CRUD operations
+* Input validation and error handling to ensure data integrity
+* A facade layer abstracting business logic for cleaner architecture
+* Extensive unit tests covering models, views, and controllers

+---

 ## Project Structure

 * `part1/` : UML documentation and diagrams for Part 1
+* `part2/` : Backend API implementation, validation, and testing

 ---

 ## 🔜 Next Steps

-* Full implementation of CRUD operations for all entities
 * Integration with a database for data persistence
-* Unit and integration testing
+* Frontend development and API consumption
-* Part 2: Full backend and API development
+* Deployment and scalability improvements

 ---